cchmc-cpir/decay-modeled-cs-paper/README.md

 ## Running the scripts:

-I personally run all scripts using the `Run Current File in Interactive Window' tool in VScode.
+It is recommended to run all scripts using the `Run Current File in Interactive Window' tool in VScode so that all plots can be viewed with ease.
+However, the scripts also work in command line.
+1. simulation_recon_2d.py
+2. ventilation_recon_2d.py
+3. ventilation_recon_3d.py
+4. gasex_recon_3d.py

 ## Uninstall: